OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart-customize.md

     > [!NOTE]
     > After a user accepts this permissions request, they won't be prompted again in the future.

-7. The add-in reads data from the signed-in user's OneDrive for Business and writes file and folder names to the body of the email message.
+7. The add-in reads data from the signed-in user's OneDrive for Business and writes the names of the top 10 files and folders to the body of the email message.

     ![OneDrive for Business information in Outlook message](../images/sso-onedrive-info-outlook.png)